 The Tech 21 is perfect for those who are playing through passive pickups.
 It actively balances out some of the weaknesses of piezo pickups to give a warmer and more natural sound.

-This is a versatile preamp, which combines 3 band EQ with a mid shift control for extra equalisation options.
+This is a versatile product, which combines three-band EQ with a mid-shift control for extra equalization options.

-There’s also a drive option on this preamp, should you want a bit of an edge or a full on dirty sound.
-Also, as well as working as an acoustic guitar preamp, you can use this for your electric guitars or bass guitars, making it a more versatile piece of kit.
+There’s also an overdrive effect, should you want a bit of an edge or full on dirtiness.
+As well as working for acoustic guitars, you can use this for your electric guitars or bass guitars, making it a more versatile piece of kit.